I’m a visitor. What can I expect?

 If you have trouble getting around, fear not!
 Our church is fully handicap accessible.
 An elevator will take you to whichever level you need.

 Don’t worry about it.
 We would rather have noisy children in church than quiet children at home.
 But if you still feel uncomfortable with fussy kids, we have a cry room with with the sound piped in so you can still hear the service.

 You are invited to join in any responses as long as you remain comfortable with them.
 Some of what we say as a congregation is a statement of what we believe.
 If you do not believe the same, then we do not expect you to confess along with us.
 Listen.
 Learn.
 Grow.
 If we say what you believe, join in!

 In our service we may celebrate Holy Communion, (also called the Lord’s Supper, or less commonly the Eucharist).
 God wants everyone to receive the blessings of this holy supper, but He has also attached warnings to it.
 He speaks of taking it “in an unworthy manner” which results in spiritual harm instead of blessing (1 Corinthians 11:28,29).
 It is also an expression of unity of belief ( 1 Corinthians 10:17).
 Therefore, if we do not know if you have been instructed in the nature of the Lord’s Supper, or have not examined what we believe to see if you agree with us in full, we may, out of love and care, ask you to refrain from taking the Lord’s Supper yet.
 We pray that in time, we may express full fellowship with each other and join in this holy meal together.

 Is there a dress code?

 There is no dress code for public worship.
 Come however you like.
-We simply ask that you be aware that this is a special hour of the week when we worship God together as a group, and our members may dress nicely in a way that reflects this.
+We simply ask that you be aware that this is a special hour of the week when God invites us into his presence, and our members may dress in a way that reflects this.

 If you have any questions or comments, or if you would like more information, contact the office at (608) 687-3281